 With interjections:

-Oh, man—I have a feeling like, a feeling that you are riding for some kind of… a terrible, terrible fall.
+Oh, man—I have a feeling, like, that you are riding for some kind of… a terrible, terrible fall.
 But, uh, I don’t honestly know what kind?

 What do you think of the edited quote?
 The interjections make it much harder to read, much less personable, and honestly, they become kind of annoying.
 However, the quote with interjections is much more “true to life” than the original quote.
 Your characters don’t need to speak perfectly, but the dialogue needs to be enjoyable to read.